On the Ball/Core Conditioning Class

 ABOUT THE CLASS

 The core is the link between the lower and upper body.
 The core, comprised of multiple muscle groups including the abdominal and low back muscles, diaphragm, pelvic floor muscles, latissimus dorsi, hip flexors and the gluteal muscles transfers forces and power between the lower body and the upper body.
 For optimal performance the core needs to be solid, to avoid energy leaks within the kinetic chain.
-A solid core keeps your back healthy, helps you to maintain good posture, improves your balance, enhances performance and prevents injuries.
+Our core conditioning class is designed to help you build a solid core.
+Furthermore, a strong core helps keep your back healthy, maintain good posture, improve your balance, enhance performance and prevent injuries.

-At Club USA, focus on flexion, rotation, lateral flexion and the posterior core exercises are taught, targeting all three planes of motion.
+In Club USA’s core fitness classes, we focus on flexion, rotation, lateral flexion and the posterior core exercises.
+The sequence of exercises targets all three planes of motion.
 Bridges, planks, knee tucks, rollouts and leg raises will help you to functionally strengthen the core in all three planes of motion.
-Core exercises performed in the upright position, target balance, stability and core strength.
+Core exercises performed in the upright position target balance, stability and core strength